-Harry couldn't explain it to himself but courage was rising within him.
+Harry couldn't explain it to himself, but courage was rising within him.
 It was almost as if an animal was standing up for itself after years of abuse, refusing to back down and ready to leave its own mark.

 Vernon wanted this nonsense to stop right away and have things go back to 'Normal' immediately.
 He was upset because the boy had unleashed his freakishness in his house and had the galls to mock him about it.
-Well, he wasn't going to put up with it and was going to have the boy return things to normal or he would pay dearly.
+Well, he wasn't going to put up with it and was going to have the boy return things to normal, or he would pay dearly.

-"I want you to return things to how they were boy, or you'll have another thing coming to you once I get my hands on you," Vernon growled.
+"I want you to return things to how they were, boy, or you'll have another thing coming to you once I get my hands on you," Vernon growled.
 It would have been threatening if Vernon's teeth weren't chattering because of the cold.

 "I… did this?
-How?"
-Harry asked slowly.
+How?" said Harry slowly.

 "You and your freakishness!"
 Vernon snapped at his nephew's lack of intelligence.
 He was growing impatient with all the unnaturalness around him.

 Harry paused as he remembered the day when he was six and turned his teacher's wig blue because she criticized the way Harry was dressed.
-Harry was angry and before he knew it, the teacher's hair turned blue, causing the entire class and most of the school to laugh and mock him.
+Harry was angry, and before he knew it, the teacher's hair turned blue, causing the entire class and most of the school to laugh and mock him.

 Then there was the time when he was running from Dudley and his gang at school.
-He was very afraid, and was wishing fervently to be somewhere safe.
+He was terrified and was wishing fervently to be somewhere safe.
 Before he even knew what was happening, he was on the school roof.
 He was amazed by what happened - it was like he appeared there magically.

 Harry suddenly began to see the pattern and started piecing together what was so unnatural about him.
 It was the only thing that would explain it.
-In a way Harry felt proud because deep down, he knew he was special and important.
+Harry felt proud because deep down, he knew he was special and consequential.
 Today proved it.
 Everything was falling into place inside his head.

 Vernon turns a nasty shade of purple that caused him to look almost like a human fruit.
-It was clear he was starting to suffocate but he was also very, very angry.
+It was clear he was starting to suffocate, but he was also very, very angry.
 Petunia let out a loud gasp as if she had heard the most disgusting swear word in her life.
 She clapped her hands on her eyes and closed her eyes as if she didn't believe what she had just heard.
 Dudley looked terrified at the sudden words that came from his cousin's mouth.
 He seemed to realize that doom was written for him for all those times he tormented his cousin.
 He tried to make himself look small in the hopes that his cousin would be merciful to him.

 "Am I?"
 Harry spoke again, this time in a much louder voice.

 She opened her eyes and looked at Harry.
-Fear was written in her eyes but so was loathing.
-Loathing so great Harry felt as if it could consume him.
+Fear was written in her eyes, but so was loathing.
+Loathing so great, Harry felt as if it could consume him.

-"Well am I?"
+"Well, am I?"
 Harry demanded again.

 "But no, it was always Lily this and Lily that.
 Proud to have such abnormality in their lives.
 I swore when I took you in that you would not be like her.
 You would not be a freak underneath this roof.
-But your abnormality still existed and you wouldn't take the hint that we are normal people and your kind, your kind doesn't belong in our pure world!"
-Petunia said in what seem to be one breath.
-Cold air was coming from her mouth and she was puffing like she just ran a mile.
+But your abnormality still existed, and you wouldn't take the hint that we are normal people and your kind, your kind doesn't belong in our pure world!"
+Petunia said in what seems to be one breath.
+The cold air was coming from her mouth, and she was puffing like she just ran a mile.

 Harry was beside himself.
 All these years, he had wanted to know what the cause of his parents' death was, and now that he knew, he was pissed.
 Petunia seemed to sense the danger and blanched at the sudden tension in the room.